By Sterling McGinn

 James Roach, a friend of Bowser’s from U. of M., helped acquire music for baritone sax and bass clarinet parts for the Newberry students.

-The TAS Band program will also be receiving some uniforms from Total Image Group.
+The TAS Band program will also be receiving some uniforms from the Kingsley Band, which also uses orange and black as their school colors.

 “We are supposed to be getting the uniforms when we go to Band Day,” he said.
 “We will need people who can embroider the letter N on the jackets.”